samkos/decimate/docs/options.rst

 Execution in a pool:

--xy, --yalla               Use Yalla Pool
+-xy, --yalla               Execute simultaneous runs within a pool of nodes

 -xyp, --yalla-parallel-runs=YALLA_PARALLEL_RUNS  number  of parallel runs in a pool

 Burst Buffer: